+Accellera Extensions to Verilog-2001

+'''

+What constitutes a cycle is determined by the default clocking in effect (see section 13.11).
+If no default clock-

+EC-CH52

-What represents a cycle is determined by the default clocking in effect (see section 13.11).
-If no default clocking has been specified for the current module, interface, or program then the compiler will issue an error.
+ing has been specified for the current module, interface, or program then the compiler will issue an error.

 Example:

+EC-CH50

+[5];

-''' [5]; // wait 5 cycles using the default clocking [j + 1]; // wait j+1 cycles using the default clocking '''
+// wait 5 cycles using the default clocking

+[j + 1]; // wait j+1 cycles using the default clocking

 13.11 Default clocking

-One clocking can be specified as the default for all cycle delay operations within a given module, interface, or program.
+One clocking can be specified as the default for all cycle delay operations within a given module, interface, or

+program.

 The syntax for the default cycle specification statement is:

+default clocking_decl ;

+// clocking declaration

+or

+default clocking clocking_name ; // existing clocking

 Editor's Note: Update preceding syntax with BNF excerpt, once available.

 The clocking_name must be the name of a clocking domain.

 Only one default clocking can be specified in a program, module, or interface.
-Specifying a default clocking more than once in the same program or module will result in a compiler error.
+Specifying a default clocking

+more than once in the same program or module shall result in a compiler error.

+EC-CH53

 A default clocking is valid only within the scope containing the default clocking specification.
+This scope

-This scope includes the module, interface, or program that contains the declaration as well as any nested modules or interfaces.
+includes the module, interface, or program that contains the declaration as well as any nested modules or inter-

+faces.
 It does not include other instantiated modules or interfaces.

 Example 1.
 Declaring a clocking as the default:

-'''

 program test( input bit clk, input reg [15:0] data )

 default clocking bus @(posedge clk);

 inout data;

 endclocking

+EC-CH54

 [5];

 if ( bus.data == 10 )

 [1];

 else

-...

 endprogram

-'''

 Example 2.
 Assigning an existing clocking to be the default:

-'''

 clocking busA @(posedge clk1); ... endclocking

 clocking busB @(negedge clk2); ... endclocking

+EC-CH55

 module processor ...

 module cpu( interface y )

-default clocking busA;
+default clocking busA ;

 initial begin

+EC-CH54

 [5]; // use busA => (posedge clk1)

-...

 end

 endmodule

 '''

-endmodule
+- endmodule - EC-CH95